 Project Kick-Off Event

-On March 24, a project kick-off event took place at Belmont House to share information about the design process and the engagement plan for the new Community Recreation Centre.
+On March 24, a project kick-off event took place at Belmont House to share information about the about the design process and the engagement plan for the new Community Recreation Centre.

-This phase will be separated into two parts, A and B. In Phase 2A, feedback will be collected from the community and project advisory groups on the early draft design.
+This phase will be separated into two parts, A and B. In Phase 2A, feedback will be collected from the community and the Community Advisory Committee on the early draft design.
 In Phase 2B, feedback will be collected on refined draft designs based on input from Phase 2A.
 The feedback will be used to develop a preferred design for the Community Recreation Centre (CRC).

 The community engagement activities anticipated in this phase include: